 New membership application system

-IChemE has revised its professional qualification processes and introduced a new membership application system.
+IChemE is revising its professional qualification processes and is introducing a new membership application system.

-This page provides updates on the status of the new membership application system for each grade of membership.
+This page provides updates on the status of the new membership application system for each process.
 It also provides links to the new guidance documents, FAQs, invitations to informational webinars and recorded content to assist those preparing their application.

 - Individual Case Procedure at IEng and CEng level.